rrchoir/11ty-rrchoir/songs/all_you_fascists.md

 ---
-title: All you Fascists Bound to Lose
+title: All You Fascists Bound to Lose
 category: general
 credits: Woody Guthrie
 hints: G
+tags:
+  - Protest
 notes: 'Background: Woody Guthrie wrote and first recorded the protest song in 1944, during World War II.
 Guthrie is known for his anti-fascist stance, and his guitar famously bore the words "This Machine Kills Fascists".
 The song has